 #2 Make Sure The Soil Is Aerated

-Aerating your lawn is essential in order to allow oxygen, water and fertilizer to reach the roots of the grass and fall is the perfect time to do this.
+Aerating your lawn is essential to allow oxygen, water, and fertilizer to reach the roots of the grass and fall is the perfect time to do this.
 There are a few different ways that you can go about doing this.
-You can do it manually by using a pitchfork to punch holes into the soil and then sprinkling a bit of fine sand into the holes or you can use a machine.
-Lawn aerators are usually gas powered machines that you can push around that punch the holes in the ground for you.
+You can do it manually by using a pitchfork to punch holes into the soil and then sprinkle a bit of fine sand into the holes or you can use a machine.
+Lawn aerators are usually gas-powered machines that you can push around that punch the holes in the ground for you.
 You can rent them out for as long as you need them.

 #4 Then Feed

 Once you have gotten rid of the weeds plaguing your lawn it’s important to feed your lawn properly.
 Most of the experts agree that the fall is the perfect time for you to do this task.
 This is because it is a time where the leaves of the grass grow much slower than in previous seasons but the roots of the grass keep on going quickly.
-Therefore you need to make sure that you apply some high quality grass fertilizer to all the grassy areas in order to keep you lawn in tip top condition.
+Therefore you need to make sure that you apply some high-quality grass fertilizer to all the grassy areas to keep your lawn in tip-top condition.

 #5 Fill In The Gaps

 Autumn is a fantastic time to fill in any bare gaps that you may have in your lawn.
-There are many different ways that you can fix up bare patches.
+There are many different ways that you can fix-up bare patches.
 The manual(and most popular way) is to purchase some all-in-one lawn repair mixture and sprinkle it over the gaps in your lawn.
 This mixture is specially designed to fix these gaps as quickly and as effectively as possible.
 The other way is to purchase strips of turf and to fit them into the bald patches.
-However, this is a little most costly, laboursome and time consuming.
+However, this is a little most costly, laborsome and time-consuming.